 SPA 101-102.
-Elementary Spanish I-II (6) An introduction to Spanish grammar, suitable reading exercises, and elementary composition.
+Elementary Spanish I-II (6) An introduction to the Spanish language, using the four skills of listening, speaking, reading, and writing.
 Grading: A, B, C, NC (No Credit).
 A student receiving an NC must retake the course and in this event the grading system is A, B, C, D, F, but a student must still earn a C- or higher to move on to the next level course.